EHSRB-BSRSE-Bioinformatics/MutSeqR/README.md

 the file path to your sample data file using the sample_data_file parameter.
 Set the vaf_cutoff to flag ostensibly germline mutations that have a variant allele fraction greater than this parameter.
-Finally, load in the metadata for TwinStrand's DuplexSeq :tm: Mutagenesis Panel using the regions parameter; "mouse" or "human".
+Finally, load in the metadata for TwinStrand's DuplexSeq™ Mutagenesis Panel using the regions parameter; "mouse" or "human".

 ```{r}